 Frequently Asked Questions about booking Garbage to perform.

-Many performers, actors, speakers and other talent like Garbage, with postponed or cancelled events due to COVID-19 are now, in certain cases, considering virtual appearances via live streaming.
+Many performers, actors, speakers and other talent like Garbage in certain cases will consider virtual appearances via live streaming.
 They perhaps may accept lower fees too.
 If you are seriously interested in booking Garbage or other talent shown on our site, we will research their desire and the specific fee for your live-streaming event or project request.

 Garbage's current work schedule and location in relation to your event's type, date, budget, and locality will play a primary factor in the acceptance of booking Garbage for your party.
 As long as your funding is commensurate with the price range to book Garbage, CTI will propose your event to the official agency representing Garbage.
-After we consult with them, we can circle back with you to provide a personal and accurate quote that includes: final costs, availability, and actual interest in being hired for your specific event or party.
+After we consult with them, we will provide a personal and accurate quote that includes: final costs, availability, and actual interest in being hired for your specific event or party.

 CTI can give you the accurate Garbage booking price once we submit your event details to their camp.
-"How much does it cost to book Garbage for an event?" is a frequent question we get, but the final Garbage booking price is contingent on many variables and the booking fee we may show is based on a range derived from our past experience with what will Garbage charge for an event.
-One example fee to book Garbage is in the starting range of $150,000-$299,000.
+"How much does it cost to book Garbage for an event?" is a frequent question we get.
+The final Garbage booking price is contingent on many variables and the booking fee we may show is based on a range derived from our past experience with what will Garbage charge for an event.
+An example fee to book Garbage is in the starting range of $300,000-$499,000.
+However, any recent popularity change would cause a price fluctuation well beyond this example.
 Also, their speaking fee might be different than the fee shown for the cost to perform or to just appear.
-Popularity, career stage, along with current demand will cause fluctuations in their speaking price too.
+Popularity, career stage, along with current demand will cause fluctuations in their speaking price as well.
 The final booking price may be more than what is shown, but you should at least have a budget within that range for them to consider an appearance, performance or speaking engagement.

 There is low probability to book Garbage for a party with anything substantially less than the published booking cost price range.
-We will negotiate with the Garbage agent on your behalf, but if your funding is not in place then it will more difficult to book Garbage, because they get many offers to work events that are at or above asking price.
+We will negotiate with the Garbage agent on your behalf if your funding is in place.
+By not having funding ready then it will more difficult to book Garbage, because they get many offers to work events that are at or above asking price.
 It is also important to consider the travel costs when researching the Garbage booking fee, as additional expenses like this, as well as an entourage of staff and equipment, are not necessarily built-in to the booking fee range shown.
 If your budget does not factor that in, then there is no benefit for them to want to be hired.
 We do not personally speak for Garbage, but in our experience in booking talent for over 25 years, this is generally the outcome of inadequate funding.